LH Surge Before Your Period – Why Does This Happen?

 Additionally, if your baseline LH levels are naturally higher than average, it is possible for any slight fluctuation to cause an LH test to yield a positive or higher than average result – leading you to believe that your LH levels are surging a second time.

 Yes.
-It is still possible to be pregnant even if tests show that your LH levels are surging.
-Again, LH can sometimes be affected by implantation, so try not to worry if your LH levels appear to be surging or higher than their baseline levels.
+It is still possible to be pregnant even if tests show your LH levels are surging.
+This is because LH can have a cross-reaction with the key pregnancy hormone, human chorionic gonadotropin (hCG), during implantation.
+So try not to worry if your LH levels appear to be surging or higher than their baseline levels ahead of your expected period.

 For the purposes of this article, LH ranges from the Mayo Clinic Laboratories were used.
 However, please note that ranges may vary among individual laboratories.